matthewdeanmartin/markpickle/README.md

 # Deserializing

 Markdown is deserialized by parsing the document to an abstract syntax tree.
-This is done by `mistletoe`.
+This is done by `mistune`.
 If the markdown file has the same structure that markpickle uses, then it will create a sensible object.
 Deserializing a random README.md file is not expected to always work.
-For that you should use mistletoe's AST.
+For that you should use mistune's AST.

 # Round Tripping